3 Reasons You Should do Something That Terrifies You

 It might feel like there is a rock in the pit of your stomach, and you can hear your heart beating rapidly.

-These are all physical signs of fear, and they are uncomfortable, to say the least, but there are three substantial reasons you should keep pushing through.
+These are all physical signs of fear and are uncomfortable, but there are three substantial reasons you should keep pushing through.

 There is value in facing your fears